Frequently Asked Questions

 - Exams from another university (for a $25 proctoring fee)

-- CBASE exams for student teachers on five Saturdays a year (for $50)
+- MOGEA exams for student teachers on select Saturdays (for a $25 proctoring fee)

 When and where can I take these tests?